trojanspike/prggmr/docs/api/timeout.md

     }, new \prggmr\signal\Time(1000));

-The timeout handle is a standard prggmr ```handle``` assigned to a ```\prggmr\signal\Time``` signal, which is a complex signal read more about the <a href="../signals/time.html">time signal</a>.
+The timeout handle is a standard prggmr ```handle``` assigned to a ```\prggmr\signal\Time``` signal, which is a complex signal read more about the [time signal](../signals/time.html).

 ## Parameters